spoudyal1989/datavizsample/index.md

 # [Water Leaks in NYC Residential Buildings](./blogpost1.md)

-A visualization of water leaks in residential buildings in the five boroughs of New York in 2011.
+In New York City, complaints of water leaks in residential buildings made to 311 are routed to the Department of Housing Preservation and Development.
+If a pattern of these complaints exists—and can be demonstrated—the department can use the knowledge to direct resources to resolve the issue efficiently and effectively.